willablackmon/spotify_playlist_analysis/README.md

 ## Abstract

-This project focuses on analyzing the top-streamed songs on Spotify in 2023.
-The analysis includes exploring data patterns and visualizing trends such as streams, artist presence in playlists, and chart rankings.
+Analyze the top-streamed songs on Spotify in 2023.
+Explore data patterns and visualizing trends such as streams, artist presence in playlists, and chart rankings.

 ---